-Students who receive scholarships and/or financial aid of any kind will have their aid packages recalculated based on the same proportion as above, in accordance with the Higher Education Amendments of 1998, public law 105-244.
-Details can be found in the Federal Student Handbook available in the Office of Financial Aid.
+A student's financial aid package will be recalculated based on the same proportion as above, in accordance with the Higher Education Amendments of 1998, public law 105-244.
+Details can be found in the Federal Student Handbook available in Financial Aid Services.

 Students have a right to appeal decisions regarding financial transactions.
-The process begins with the Bursar in the Accounting Department.
+The process begins with the Bursar in Accounting Services.